 - Crepes: Available sweet or savory, crepes can be found on street corners and are a must-try when exploring the city.

-Like any major city, Paris has its share of pickpockets, especially in crowded tourist areas.
+Like any major city, Paris has its share of pickpockets, and scams especially in crowded tourist areas.
 Keep these safety tips in mind:

 - Keep your valuables in a secure bag or money belt.